No-shows happen when guests make a reservation but don’t show up - and they can seriously hurt your bottom line.

 Help them understand that the no-shows are not only an issue because of the lost revenue but also impact the employees and the environment.

-One of the methods of reducing no-shows at a restaurant is to create liability on a diner for missing a reservation by charging a booking deposit or holding credit card details in case of no-shows.
+One of the methods of reducing no-shows at a restaurant is to create liability on a diner for missing a reservation by charging a booking deposit, implementing a cancellation fee, or holding credit card details in case of no-shows.

 The Eat App reservation system already involves an upfront payment solution, enabling prepaid reservations that prevent empty tables.